Latest

 Governance narrative

-MIND Interview prioritizes AI management practices aligned with ISO/IEC 42001, emphasizing traceable processes, human-in-the-loop checkpoints, and controls that can be referenced when addressing inquiries from legal or DEI partners regarding the use of AI in hiring.
-Implementation responsibility remains with your organization—this article offers guidance, not legal advice.
+MIND Interview emphasizes ISO/IEC 42001-aligned AI management patterns: traceable processes, human-in-the-loop checkpoints, and controls you can reference when legal, DEI, or security partners ask how AI is used in hiring.
+Implementation remains your responsibility—this article is not legal advice.

 U.S.-specific reminders

-• Where applicable, engage unions or works councils early in the process as per obligations.
+• Where unions or works councils exist, engage early per your obligations.

 Frequently Asked Questions